-The report is available on the Bank's corporate website: www.theaccessbankukltd.co.uk senior management and consistency checks and reconciliations are performed with the Annual Report and Statutory Accounts and regulatory returns.
+The report is available on the Bank's corporate website: www.theaccessbankukltd.co.uk

+These disclosures are derived from the same financial systems that are used to prepare the Bank's Annual Report and Statutory Accounts, and have been subject to internal review and validation by senior management and consistency checks and reconciliations are performed with the Annual Report and Statutory Accounts and regulatory returns.
 They have not been subjected to external audit except where they are equivalent to those prepared under accounting requirements for inclusion in the Bank's Annual Report and Statutory Accounts.